SmithCollege/a2-caesar-cipher-claraaaaa/README.md

 ## Reflection Questions

 What was your favorite part of this assignment?
+Making a cipher

 What was most challenging about this assignment?
+Using github classroom was the most challenging part about this assignment

 General comments on your experience with this assignment:
+It was a learning experience with the new platform.